 I am a Web and Interactive Developer living in Birmingham, UK.
 I graduated from The University of Birmingham with a B.Eng. in Computer Systems Engineering and have too many years of experience in web development.

-I am the Lead Developer at Two Thirds Design which I co-founded with two colleges in July 2006, Two Thirds is a popular up and coming design agency specialising in cross media applications and design for education and the private sector.
+I am a PHP Developer at Two Thirds Design since it was founded in July 2006, Two Thirds is a popular up and coming design agency specialising in cross media applications and design for education and the private sector.

 GetMacApps is a great little website that lets you build a custom bash script that lets you automate installing your favourite apps as easily as pasting a single line of code into the terminal window.